Omkarkoli727/Omkarkoli727/README.md

 • Aseprite for 2D pixel art and sprite animations

 🌐 Web Development
-• Building projects using HTML • CSS • JavaScript
+• Building projects using HTML, CSS and JavaScript

 🧠 Currently Learning
-• AI & Machine Learning fundamentals
+• AI and Machine Learning fundamentals
 • Data analysis and problem solving
 • Game mechanics and programming

 🛠 Tools & Technologies
-Python • Pygame • HTML • CSS • JavaScript • Blender • Aseprite • Git • GitHub
+Python • Pygame • Godot • HTML • CSS • JavaScript • Blender • Aseprite • Git • GitHub

-🌱 I believe the best way to learn is by building projects, experimenting, and improving step by step.
+I believe the best way to learn is by building projects, experimenting, and improving step by step.

 Fun Facts
 • I like cats